TeamRizu/outfox-wikijs/user-guide/config/connecting-online.md

 If you're not on the computer you made the profile in, there's nothing to worry about. **You can still use the same profile on other machines/cabinets that use Project OutFox!**

+> By default, guest login is disabled.
+To turn it on, enable "Allow Online Guests" on the Network Options screen shown at the beginning of this guide.
+{.is-info}

 All you'll need to do is generate a Login Pin for your specific profile.
 This will be used on the guest login prompt.

 ![online-pin-login-screen.png](/user-guide/online-pin-login-screen.png)

-To generate the pin, head over to https://outfox.online/dashboard/profiles.
+To generate the pin, head over to https://outfox.online/dashboard/profiles (or scan the QR code that is provided on the guest login screen).
 This is where you'll see all the profiles you've linked to your account.
 Just choose which profile you want to use on the cabinet, click/press on "Generate Pin", and input the pin it gives you back on the machine!

 ![online-dashboard-profiles.png](/user-guide/online-dashboard-profiles.png)